oracle-livelabs/apex/workflows/6-creating-pages.md

 Estimated Time: 20 minutes

-## Task 1: Create the New Appointments Page:
+## Task 1: Create the New Appointments Page

-Now that the Workflow is created, let us create the Page which will be used by the Hospital Staff to Submit a New Appointment.
+Now that the Workflow is created let us create the Page that the Hospital Staff will use to Submit a New Appointment.

 1. Navigate to your application by clicking on **Application ID <number>**.
-Alternatively, you can also navigate by click the App Builder icon fro your workspace and then select **Doctor Appointments Made Easy!** Application.
+Alternatively, you can also navigate by clicking the App Builder icon for your workspace and selecting **Doctor Appointments Made Easy!** Application.

     ![navigate to doctors app made easy](./images/click-app-builder.png " ")